 Shiplap is a type of siding that is becoming increasingly popular in residential construction due to its unique aesthetic and durable construction.
 While drywall may be the traditional option for interior walls, shiplap offers several advantages that make it worth the extra cost.

-Shiplap will offer a more distinct and attractive look and is much more resistant to damage than drywall, making it an ideal choice for areas prone to moisture or wear and tear.
-In addition, shiplap can often be installed by the homeowner or someone with basic carpentry skills without needing professional services, making its installation a more affordable option.
+Shiplap offers a more distinct and attractive look and is much more resistant to damage than drywall, making it ideal for areas prone to moisture or wear and tear.
+In addition, the homeowner can often install shiplap or someone with basic carpentry skills without needing professional services, making its installation a more affordable option.

-With its increased durability and customizability, shiplap can be used in both new and renovation projects, giving homeowners the ability to create a space designed specifically to their needs and style.
+With its increased durability and customizability, shiplap can be used in new and renovation projects, allowing homeowners to create a space designed specifically for their needs and style.

-ShiplapOpens in a new tab. represents a traditional wooden (or PVC) board that consists of horizontal or vertical sheets with unique channels in the panels commonly used as exterior siding in the construction of residences, barns, sheds, and outbuildings.
+Shiplap is a traditional wooden (or PVC) board consisting of horizontal or vertical sheets with unique channels in the panels.
+It is commonly used as exterior siding in the construction of residences, barns, sheds, and outbuildings.

 You can always install shiplap over drywall.